Vino92babu/Automation-Portfolio/project1-automation/README.md

 ## Solution Strategy

-I faced several key challenges while working on this and here’s how I tackled them:
+I faced several key challenges while working on this, and here’s how I tackled them:

 ###  Problem 1: Hardcoded Product Names
 - **Issue**: Couldn’t check individual items one by one.